SECMOL welcomes volunteers, their work, and the inter-cultural exchange and understanding they bring.

 Volunteers who smoke inside buildings, or who get drunk or do drugs will be asked to leave.

 Many women travellers find Ladakh to have less hassles than other parts of India, but of course no place in this world is entirely harassment-free.
-As anywhere, carry yourself confidently and back it up by being prepared so that you know where you are going, etc. In much of India, a single woman making conversation with a man may be taken as a come-on.
+As anywhere, carry yourself confidently and back it up by being prepared so that you know where you are going, etc. In much of India, a lone woman making conversation with a man may be taken as a come-on.
 These unfortunate attitudes are less in Ladakh than in much of India, but not entirely absent.

 Ask your doctor about going to 10,500 feet/ 3200 metres, especially if you have any blood, heart, or lung disorder, or diabetes.
-SECMOL Campus is 1000 feet/300 m lower than Leh town, so problems on arrival are slightly less common here than in Leh.
+SECMOL Campus is 1000 feet/300 m lower than Leh town, so problems on arrival are slightly less common at SECMOL than in Leh town.
 A significant minority of people who come to Ladakh suffer Acute Mountain Sickness (AMS), while the majority have only mild symptoms.
 Severe or dangerous cases are not very common but do sometimes happen.
 Sufferers of asthma and breathing allergies often find that they actually improve in Ladakh.
 Leh market is 11,500 feet / 3500 m, while SECMOL is 10,500 feet / 3200 m.

 Normal reactions to the altitude, not considered AMS, can include: lightheadedness on the day of arrival, need to get up and urinate at night or otherwise disturbed sleep for a few days, and shortness of breath on the slightest exercise.
 It is called AMS if you get a headache, serious dizziness, or vomiting.
 Leh hospital treats tourists with AMS every day throughout the tourist season — please lighten their burden by avoiding it.
 Worse reactions than AMS are rare here, and Leh hospital can recognise and treat them.